Are you skeptically gazing at grandma’s old dishware and wondering if they contain lead? If so, you’re in the right place.

 Why is Lead in Dishes?

-Lead-containing dishware seems odd, but there’s a reason why lead is in dishes.
+Lead-containing dishware seems odd, but there’s a reason why this metal is used during production.

 Ceramics begin their journey as clay, which is porous.
 Manufacturers cover the ceramic with glaze that seals it shut, helping to carry food and liquid.